bhuiyanmobasshir94/NUS-Artificial-Intelligence-Training/README.md

-# NUS-Workshops
+# Artificial Intelligence for IT/ITES by ISS National University of Singapore

-Workshop datasets and notebooks while training with National University of Singapore
+Sessions, Workshop datasets and notebooks while training with National University of Singapore